xero-q/telegram-bot/README.md

 #### Install
 - Run `pip install -r requirements.txt`
-- Create a `.env` file with the following variable: `BOT_ID` where you obviously will put the ID of the bot previously created in Telegram.
+- Create a `.env` file with the following variable: `BOT_ID` where you will put the ID of the bot previously created in Telegram.
 - Run `python bot.py`